AlexBHarley/deepstream.io-website/src/install/android/readme.md

         }
     }
 }
 ```

-For a deeper look into the the Java/Android package, take a look at our [quick start tutorial](../../tutorial/java).
+For a deeper look into the Java package, take a look at our [quick start tutorial](../../tutorials/core/getting-started-java).